matthew-brett/msc_imaging/assessment_b_2018_faq.md

 So, all the marks for the replication are for the correct procedure, giving a valid answer for the data you have.

+## I've run out of disk space on the cluster.
+What should I do?

+1. Try cleaning up any temporary files.
+2. If that doesn't work, you can email Charnjit Sidhu at pbic-computing@contacts.bham.ac.uk to ask for a bigger quota.
+You should explain what you have done in step 1 above, to clean out old files.

 ## How do I copy my Word / other files from my laptop to the cluster?

 ### On Windows